ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

 ### Preface:
 This is my first web app made during learning.
 Most of the work of my app are originated from the internet, especially thanks to the tutorial for ASP NET CORE of sir Kuvenkat - PragimTech.
 I publish the app just for personal use, howerver, you feel free to use if it helps.
-**Information you infer from my work should be only use as a source of reference and not guaranteed correct.**
+**Information you infer from my work shall be used as a source of reference and not guaranteed correct.**
 :monkey_face:

 ### Design architecture: MVC & 3-layer